1st PUC History Chapter 4

 Question 16.

-Who shifted the capital of the Roman Empire to Constantinople?
+Who shifted the capital of Roman Empire to Constantinople?

 Answer: